AutumnBarlow/markdown-portfolio/_includes/01-name.md

 #### Published work I have edited

 1. Helion & Co.
-I have undertaken six non-fiction books in the past year.
+I have undertaken detailed editing of six non-fiction books in the past year.
 Please contact me for further details.
 2. John Hunt Publishing.
 I undertook dozens of fiction books between 2012 and 2015.
 Please contact me for further details.

 #### Writing samples